 Serving on our School Community Council is a wonderful way for parents and teachers to contribute and help improve academic performance at our school.
 The school receives an annual dividend from the school trust lands.
 Our council decides how these funds will be used.

-This year our school received approximately $146,801 from the School LAND Trust Program!
-The council reviews and prepares other academic plans for our students each year.
-All plans are reviewed for final approval by our school board.
+All plans are reviewed for final approval by the district school board.
 Councils also act in an advisory capacity to school and school district administrations.

 Rules of Order and Procedure – School Community Council

 To promote ethical behavior and civil discourse each council member shall:

 - Attend council meetings on time and prepared